Casino hotel: Japan

 On 20 July 2018, the Japanese Diet passed a bill allowing the establishment of casinos in three Japanese cities.
 Under the Integrated Resort Implementation Law, "the casinos will be embedded in family-friendly resorts, partly in a bid to counter their seedy image"; customers are limited to three visits a week; and locals will have to pay an entrance charge of ¥6000, while foreigners can enter for free.
 The bill "clearly takes a leaf from Singapore's book".
 MGM Osaka will become the country’s first integrated resort.

 Philippines

 In 2007, the Philippine Amusement & Gaming Corporation (PAGCOR) opened Entertainment City by the Manila Bay to four integrated resorts.

 In 2022, Universal Hotels & Resorts of the Gokongwei-led JG Summit Holdings conglomerate opened the Nustar Resort and Casino integrated resort in Kawit Island of the South Road Properties reclamation area of Cebu City.

 Sri Lanka

-Cinnamon Life Colombo is Sri Lanka's first integrated resort.
+Cinnamon Life Colombo is South Asia's first integrated resort.
 The resort consists of an 800 room hotel, 47-storeyed resident tower and convention center with 5,000 seating capacity.

 United States

 Integrated resorts are common on the Las Vegas Strip and in Atlantic City, New Jersey.

+On the Las Vegas Strip, individual casino hotels are large multifunctional complexes: Caesars Palace has nearly 130 000 sq. ft. of casino space and a 4 300-seat Colosseum.
+At The Venetian there are indoor and outdoor gondolas running along the Grand Canal.
 Casino hotels can be significant employers in an area; in 2009 in Atlantic City, Local 54 of the Hotel Employees and Restaurant Employees Union represented 22,000 casino hotel workers.